-You can take a laptop on a plane and use it for work or perhaps watching a movie when in the air.
-You will be asked to turn your laptop off during takeoffs and landings but using them mid-flight is perfectly okay, even using on-board wi-fi if available.
+You can take a laptop on a plane and use it for work or perhaps to watch a movie when in the air.
+You will be asked to turn your laptop off during takeoffs and landings but using them mid-flight is perfectly okay, even using on-board wi-fi if it is available.

 That said, you will have to meet certain criteria to get your laptop on the plane.

 Can you take a laptop through airport security?

 There are no restrictions on taking a laptop through a security checkpoint at the airport.
 In fact, you can take more than one laptop.
 They can be left in your carry on when the bag goes through the x-ray machine if it is a “checkpoint friendly computer bag” (see section below for examples).

 If your bag is not checkpoint friendly then you should remove the laptop and place it separately in a tray.

 In some cases a security agent might ask you to open your laptop after it passes through the x-ray scanner, to make sure it’s really a laptop and not a case to transport illegal items.